 If you use any of these words, your job descriptions might be putting women off.

-Here are 8 things you can change in your job descriptions right now that will help you find and hire more women in tech.
+Here are 8 things you can change in your job descriptions that will help you find and hire more women in tech.

 Images taken from Storify